-It is rare that I debate over writing a blog post – however the sole aim of The Octopus Diaries is to explore and write about my personal ‘dining out’ experiences; and having worked in the Industry I am well aware that restaurants don’t always get it right 100% of the time.
-We all have ‘off days’ (we aren’t robots), staff don’t turn up, suppliers don’t turn up, customers don’t turn up! and just occasionally restaurants do get things a little wrong…this is how we learn in hospitality, and why I feel customer feedback is always important.
+It is rare that I debate over writing a blog post, however the sole aim of The Octopus Diaries is to explore and write about my personal ‘dining out’ experiences; and having worked in the industry I am well aware that restaurants don’t always get it right 100% of the time.
+We all have ‘off days’; staff don’t turn up, suppliers don’t turn up, customers don’t turn up and just occasionally restaurants do get things a little wrong.
+This is how we learn in hospitality, and why I feel customer feedback is always important.

 So here we go…my attempt at adopting a constructive feedback approach to a blog post.

 After a pleasant dining experience (albeit around 8 years ago), a return visit to La Trattoria in Talbot Green had been on the cards for a while.
 A well-known and popular, family-run independent Italian restaurant, its reputation in the local area precedes it.
 Consequently, when I found out they offered a two course lunch menu including a glass of wine for £12.95, and additionally that kids ate for free at lunch-time when an adult was dining, it appeared to be too good an opportunity not to miss.

 While I had made a reservation, it was evident on entering the spacious restaurant that it hadn’t really been necessary as only two others were initially dining.
 Following being seated by, I have to say a welcoming front of house team, we were handed menus, which had clearly seen better days.
 A creased and stained single sheet of A4 paper, entitled ‘Winter Moments’, and on a sunny day in June, my fears began to build.